1. Considering Applying

-Applicants are expected to have a (German) GPA of at least 1.3 in their bachelor (if applying with a bachelor) or in their master (if applying with a master), when original scores are transformed to the German grading system.
+Applicants usually successfully (but not exclusively) apply with a (German) GPA of at least 1.3 in their bachelor (if applying with a bachelor) or in their master (if applying with a master), when original scores are transformed to the German grading system.
 Note: 1 is the best possible grade in the German grading system and 4 is the least sufficient grade in the German grading system.

 FAQ 1.6 Where can I find information about the academic program of the school?

 The program consists of an orientation year (first year) followed by three years of research for the doctorate.
 You can find details on the program below:

 During the orientation period, there is an emphasis on teaching and prolonged lab rotations (overall duration between 8-9 months), in at least two different labs of fellows of the Max Planck School of Cognition.
 A major feature of the orientation period is that students can acquire interdisciplinary or multidisciplinary perspectives on a common research theme (e.g., by combining IT and cognitive neuroscience).